 Introduction

-Frame exchange sequences are described in a variety of contexts throughout this standard, though the rules governing frame exchange sequences are mostly contained in the QoS facility.
-Descriptions of frame exchange sequences are generally included in the normative text of multiple PHY clauses (i.e., Clauses 26 through 28 (each describing a different peer PHY entity).
+Frame exchange sequences are described in a variety of contexts throughout this standard.
+For example, descriptions of frame exchange sequences are generally included in the normative text of multiple clauses (i.e., Clause 10 (describing different STA Types) and Clauses 26 through 28 (each describing a different peer PHY entity).
 It is entirely possible for STAs to operate in a heterogenous environment, where there can be different peer PHY entities operating in accordance with different PHY clauses in the same geographic area.
+It is also possible for STAs to exchange frames across a wireless medium within the context of multiple wireless media.

 Often, these descriptions are tailored to the specific requirements context of the clause in which they appear.
+For example, some frame exchange sequences are identified by a higher layer protocol (9.4.2.124), or by a peer-to-peer application (9.4.2.255.2).
 For some PHY scenarios, there is only one wireless channel instance, for other PHY scenarios, there may be several channel instances of the wireless medium, due to sectorization, beamforming, and MU-MIMO that can impact single wireless channel PHYs.
 At times there has been some confusion surrounding the temporal boundaries of frame exchange sequences on the wireless medium, and the resulting implications of those boundaries to the operation of STAs.
-This is particularly important when understanding their impact on mechanisms and procedures that are triggered and/or terminated by frame exchange sequence boundaries, such as scanning, synchronization, BSS initialization, and power save mechanisms (which cannot be initiated until the current frame exchange sequence is completed), and power management indications (which cannot be modified until the current frame exchange sequence is completed).
-In addition, indications that maintain overlapping control with frame exchange sequences of the wireless medium are alsomimpacted by these boundaries.
+This is particularly important when understanding their impact on mechanisms and procedures that are triggered and/or terminated by frame exchange sequence boundaries (see 11.2.6), such as scanning, synchronization, BSS initialization, and power save mechanisms (which cannot be initiated until the current frame exchange sequence is completed, see 11.2.3.1), and power management indications (which cannot be modified until the current frame exchange sequence is completed).
+In addition, indications that maintain overlapping control with frame exchange sequences of the wireless medium are also impacted by these boundaries.
 Some of the affected indications include:

 Power Management subfield